pgdogdev/docs/docs/features/transaction-mode.md

 In transaction mode, server connections are re-used between clients, so additional care needs to be taken to keep the server connection tied to the client that created the lock.

-PgDog is able to detect advisory lock usage and will pin the server connection to the client connection until one of the following conditions are met:
+PgDog is able to detect advisory lock usage and will pin the server connection to the client connection until one of the following conditions is met:

 1. The client releases the lock with `pg_advisory_unlock`
 2. The client disconnects